 Solo: A Star Wars Story (2018) - Review

 Considering the fact that this movie went through a number of rewrites and directors before still managing to come out, I suppose it deserves some recognition for not being a complete mess.
-Then again, it also probably needed to come out in order to keep the love and adoration of Han Solo alive in the general public before the everyone in this woke #MeToo world realizes that the character was a womanizing dick who used a princess to get his reward money and kind forced himself on her in Episode V. I imagine some executive at Disney yelling: "Better come out with an origin story about him and how he's really a good guy, quick!
+Then again, it also probably needed to come out in order to keep the love and adoration of Han Solo alive in the general public before everyone in this woke #MeToo world realizes that the character was a womanizing dick who used a princess to get his reward money and kind of forced himself on her in Episode V. I imagine some executive at Disney yelling: "Better come out with an origin story about him and how he's really a good guy, quick!
 It doesn't matter if the movie ends up mediocre!
-We just need to make sure Han Solo stays cool and can be re-marketed towards children!"
+We just need to make sure Han Solo stays cool and can be re-marketed to children who approve of our politics!"

 solo6-1024x457.jpg